How to Play War

 Q: Can War be played with more than two players?

-A: Yes, War can be adapted for three or more players.
-Each player flips a card during each round, and the highest-ranking card wins.
-Ties between multiple players trigger a multi-player war.
+A: Yes!
+Each player flips a card during each round.
+The highest card wins.
+Ties trigger a multi-player war.

 Q: How long does a game typically last?

-A: A single game can last anywhere from 15 minutes to over an hour, depending on luck and the chosen rules.
+A: Anywhere from 15 minutes to over an hour, depending on luck and any time limits you choose.

 Q: What happens if a player runs out of cards during a war?

 A: The player with no cards left loses.
-If both players run out during the same war, consider it a draw or reshuffle to continue.
+If both run out, declare a draw or reshuffle to continue.

 Q: Are there variations to make the game more strategic?

-A: While War is largely luck-based, some house rules allow players to look at their cards and choose which to play, adding a layer of strategy.
+A: While War is mostly luck-based, some house rules allow players to look at their cards and select which to play each round, adding a strategic twist.

 Congratulations—you’re now ready to play War!
 This simple yet engaging card game is perfect for filling small pockets of free time or breaking the ice at gatherings.
 With just a deck of cards, you can enjoy countless rounds of fun without overcomplicating things.